greggman/hft-unity3d/Assets/HappyFunTimes-README.txt

 ou are free to use that or delete it and write your own.
 If you write your own feel free to delete `WebPlayerTemplates/HappyFunTimes/sample-ui` and `HFTPlayerNameManager.cs`

+## Upgrading from 1.x

+If you are upgrading from 1.x, follow the directions in `HappyFunTimes-1.x-to-2.x-Migration-README.txt`

 ## Debugging

 If you are making custom controllers I hope I'd provided enough info to get started.
 For example